joshmcfayden/hep-application-tips/_episodes/05-interview.md

 	- So practice with people not in HEP - they can immediately see whether your proposal sounds generically impressive or not.

-- Practise with students and post-docs - they will help you check you know the basics (I was asked in a mock interview - does your projection include the other combination channels and if not how do they look?
-I knew the answer for the latest results, but not the projections for the end of Run 3).
+- Practise with students and post-docs - they will help you check you know the basics
 - Practise with senior people in your field - they can test your wider knowledge a bit more and help you see better the bigger picture
 - Make sure you have a list of fairly generic questions that you can answer
-	- What happens if your research isn’t funded
+	- What happens if your research isn’t funded?
-	- Have an idea about the future
+	- Make sure you have an idea about the longer term future of your proposed field.

-- Think of and
+- Think of and try to come up with answers to generic questions:
+> ## TODO
+> List more questions!
+{: .callout}

 - Speak to lots of people
 	- Get tips!

 > ## TODO
->- check my interview notes
+>- check interview notes
 >- collate other people’s interview tips
 {: .callout}